What the Old Rule Did

 A.R.S. § 33-231What This Means for Families Today

 The practical effect is straightforward.
-If a deed or trust gives someone a life estate with the remainder going to "their heirs," Arizona treats the heirs as independent owners who take the property when the life estate ends.
-The heirs receive the property as purchasers, not as part of the life tenant's estate.
+If a deed or trust gives someone a life estate with the remainder going to "their heirs" or "heirs of the body," Arizona treats the heirs as independent owners.
+They take the property when the life estate ends.

-This matters for estate planning because it means the life tenant cannot unilaterally sell or encumber the full property.
-The remainder interest belongs to the heirs as a separate right.
 Families who use life estate arrangements can rely on the fact that the intended beneficiaries will actually receive the property when the life tenant passes away.